ahnafahmedjarif/DSA-With-Python/README.md

 ## 🚀 About Me
 Hello, I'm Ahnaf Ahmed, a 10th grade student who aims to become a python developer.
-I am interested in algorithms, data structures, and problem-solving, which helps me study more efficiently
+I am interested in algorithms, data structures, and problem-solving, which helps me study more efficiently.

 ## 🔗 Links